Sciss/SoundProcessesJSTest/README.md

 ## scsynth.wasm

-I'm now working on real-time sound synthesis support (`Proc` abstraction), and the WebAssembly build of the SuperCollider server is included as binary in the `lib` directory.
-SuperCollider is covered by GNU GPL v2+, see [here](https://github.com/Sciss/supercollider/tree/wasm) for source code.
+I am working on real-time sound synthesis support (`Proc` abstraction), and the WebAssembly (WASM) build of the SuperCollider server is included as binary in the `lib` directory.
+SuperCollider is covered by GNU GPL v2+, see [here](https://github.com/Sciss/supercollider/tree/wasm) for source code (eventually to be merged into upstream).
 See the [ScalaCollider JS Test](https://github.com/Sciss/ScalaColliderJSTest) for a smaller test project focusing only on ScalaCollider.

 ## running

-The project builds with [sbt](https://www.scala-sbt.org/).
+The project builds with [sbt](https://www.scala-sbt.org/), a tool which you may need to install.

 Compile with `sbt -J-Xmx2G fastOptJS` or `sbt -J-Xmx2G fullOptJS`.
 The former compiles faster, whereas the latter takes longer and is meant to minimise the JavaScript file size.
 Currently `fastOptJS` creates a 30 MB file, whereas `fullOptJS` comes down to 5 MB, which makes a big difference when downloading from a website.

+__Note:__ during development, the project will depend on locally published libraries, indicated by versions that end with `-SNAPSHOT` (try `grep SNAP build.sbt`).
+The policy is that the `main` branch of the repository should always work without local libraries, and the `work` branch is likely to require that you build and publish some libraries first (such as SoundProcesses itself).
+If you need help with that, do not hesitate to get in touch.
+In general, you clone the git repository of the library, and use `sbt publishLocal` (there are scripts `script/publishLocal.sh` in the SoundProcesses and FScape repositories that accomplish this).

-After compilation, the [index.html](index.html) can be used to run the application.
+After successful compilation, the [index.html](index.html) can be used to run the application.
 To use scsynth.wasm, you must run a web server, such as

     python -m SimpleHTTPServer